Utility & Services

 Duplex, and Mobile Home Residences

-Any bulky item that does not fit into the carts can be disposed of by contacting Waste Management at 1-888-960-0008.
-Provide Waste Management with your name, address and the item(s) to be picked up.
+1-888-960-0008.
+Provide WM with your name, address and the item(s) to be picked up.
 They will bill you over the phone.
 Bulky item pick up is scheduled for the first Wednesday of each month.
-Waste Management will only pick up the bulky items if you have called them to schedule the pick up.
+WM will only pick up the bulky items if you have called them to schedule the pick up.
 Click here for a list of items they will take.

 All residents may utilize the bulk waste drop off day held in May.

-Bulky items and bulky recycling can also be taken to the WM transfer station in FDL (fees may apply).
+Bulky items and bulky recycling can also be taken to the WM transfer station in FDL

 Recycling Batteries

 Residents may discard household batteries for proper disposal at the clerk’s office during office hours.
-Acceptable batteries include 9 volt batteries or less: alkaline, carbon-zinc, NiCad, NiMH, silver oxide
+Acceptable batteries include 9 volt batteries or less: alkaline, carbon-zinc, NiCad, NiMH, silver oxide or mercury.
+Unacceptable batteries include lithium, lithium ion, lead acid or any battery greater than 9 volts.

 For more information on proper disposal of certain products, please visit https://earth911.com or www.wm.com/thinkgreen